shobhit10058/Youtube_transcript_summarizer/readme.md

 It can be used by loading unpacked from [chrome://extensions/](chrome://extensions/).

 ### Improvements:
 1. Presently, only basic setup is done.
+Exception handling is left, if the url is not correct.
+   This would not happen when using chrome extension but if used independtly then it can occur.
-Summarization needs to improved, if the content can be broken in some parts and then summarization is done and that is given as time stamps.
+2. Summarization needs to improved, if the content can be broken in some parts and then summarization is done and that is given as time stamps.
-2. The transcript is presently working only for youtube videos having captions on, the audio and text processing are left.
+3. The transcript is presently working only for youtube videos having captions on, the audio and text processing are left.
-3. There can be extra features of choosing language and length of summary.
+4. There can be extra features of choosing language and length of summary.